Yacoby/cs-large-practical/doc/README.md

 Code Documentation
 ------------------
-The documentation should be generated using doxygen.
-This file will be included as part of the main page
+Documentation for the code (generated using doxygen) can be accessed from the [codedocs.html](codedocs.html) file found in the `doc` directory.

 Running Tests
 -------------
 From the project root directory run `gnustep-tests`

 Other code
 -----------